tinyclub/linux-lab/_posts/2015-10-04-practical-mips-assembly-language-programming-in-linux.md

 > By Falcon of TinyLab.org
 > 2009-01-18

-## 'Hello, MIPS Assembly Language Programmer!'
+## Hello, MIPS Assembly Language Programmer!

 Hello, MIPS Assembly Language Programmer, I'm also a newbie of MIPS Assembly Programmer, and here is the practical & "step by step" examples of MIPS